yast/yast-yast2/doc/etc-and-usr-etc.md

   be replaced with other mechanisms to allow, e.g., accessing over the network.
-Actually, YaST uses a specific class, [TargetFile](https://github.com/yast/yast-yast2/blob/4efda93ac2221591965450570aa9a9dfad790132/library/system/src/lib/yast2/target_file.rb#L51), which respects `Yast::Installation.destdir`.
+Actually, YaST uses a specific class, [TargetFile](https://github.com/yast/yast-yast2/blob/4efda93ac2221591965450570aa9a9dfad790132/library/system/src/lib/yast2/target_file.rb#L51), which respects {Yast::Installation.destdir}.
 See the discussion about supporting agents to find another use case.
 * *Parsers* analyze and extract configuration from files.
 Usually, CFA parsers use Augeas under the hood.